ENTOURAGE: aka Physical Distance Theory, or How I Learned to Stop Worrying and Love Videogames

 “I moved in to this house amid stories about its commissioner, a trail-blazing woman and the one responsible for bringing the woodwind instrument, the recorder, to New Zealand.
 The narrative of her and her architect’s lives struck me as still critical and relevant today as we pull down the metaphorical garage door on refugee access to New Zealand and as we uncover and foreground the unnoticed roles … Continue reading →

 The publication An urban quest for chlorophyll aims to discuss projects that engage with the cultural mediation of nature in an urban context.
 Architects, designers and town planners all consider the role played by green spaces within the urban terrain, from parks to abstractions such as berms and planters.
 The design of public urban space always takes this into account.
 How do these injections of chlorophyll function?
-If they have no possibility of simulating the rural, why are we compelled to ‘drag the pot-plant into the … Continue reading →
+If they have no possibility of simulating the rural, why are we compelled to ‘drag the pot-plant into the office’ or … Continue reading →

 Published on the occasion of the exhibition Holland Street, by Sarah Caylor and Ann Shelton Courtenay Place Park Light Boxes Wellington, New Zealand 15 August – 2 December 2013

 Taking as its starting point two nineteenth-century events – London’s cholera outbreak of 1854 and Wellington’s typhoid epidemic of 1890-2 – Holland Street recalls a world where disease was thought to travel through miasma (noxious air) and bacteria were believed to be as real as “Hydras, and Gorgons, and Chimeras Dire”.
 Holland Street utilises differing visual approaches to map critical sites related to these two … Continue reading →